ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-So the Nim syntax tree for the [echo()] statement from above is a statement list consisting of an [echo()] command with two [string]{.str} literal arguments and a last argument which is built with the infix + operator and the two arguments [a] and [b].
+So the Nim syntax tree for the [echo()] statement from above is a statement list consisting of an [echo()] command with two [string] literal arguments and a last argument which is built with the infix + operator and the two arguments [a] and [b].
 So we can see how the AST that we would have to construct would have to look, but we still have no idea how we could construct such an AST in